-Each resident’s morning report will be scheduled by the chiefs.
+Each resident’s morning report will be scheduled by the Chief Residents.
 Please reach out to the chiefs at least two weeks before your scheduled morning report to discuss your topic.
 The Chiefs try to prevent repeating morning report topics throughout the year, so it is very important to discuss your topic first before you begin working on your report.

-The goals of presenting Morning Report are as follows:
+The goals of presenting Morning Report are:

 - Create a case based presentation